wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rollout-using-advisor/includes/4-assess-environment.md

 ## Assessment tests for chat, teams, channels, and apps
 In addition to the assessment tests already described, the following specific tests for chat, teams, channels, and apps are also run:

 - **Microsoft 365 Groups naming policy configured**.
 Tests whether naming standards have been configured for Microsoft 365 Groups.
 The Microsoft 365 Groups naming policy enables your organization to apply a consistent naming strategy to user-created teams.
 It applies to other Groups workloads, including Outlook, SharePoint, Planner, and Yammer.
 - **Microsoft 365 Groups expiration policy configured**.
 Tests whether a group expiration policy has been defined for Microsoft 365 Groups.
-This policy enables your organization to automatically remove inactive Teams, and is off by default.
+This policy enables your organization to automatically remove inactive Teams and is off by default.

 ## Assessment tests for meetings and conferencing
 - **Audio Conferencing licenses**.
 Tests whether you have an active subscription with Audio Conferencing licenses.
 It's a prerequisite if you're deploying Audio Conferencing bridges.